sitepoint/wp_theme_basetheme/readme.txt

 Sitepoint's base is a fluid, responsive grid based on percentages.
 It uses [Normalize](https://github.com/necolas/normalize.css) to make sure that browsers render all elements more consistently and [Modernizr](http://modernizr.com) for detecting HTML5 and CSS3 browser capabilities along with some default stylings from HTML5 Boilerplate.
 It also incorporates the gorgeous [Font Awesome](http://fortawesome.github.io/Font-Awesome/) icon font by Dave Gandy.

 The main navigation uses the standard WordPress menu.
 Support for dropdown menus is included by default.
-If you'd like to envoke a button toggle for the main navigation menu on small screens, simply uncomment the two lines from the sitepointbasetheme_scripts_styles() function within functions.php to register and enqueue the necessary javascript file.
+If you'd like to envoke a button toggle for the main navigation menu on small screens, simply uncomment the two lines from the sitepointbase_scripts_styles() function within functions.php to register and enqueue the necessary javascript file.

 If you're looking to build an eCommerce website, Sitepoint Base supports the excellent WooCommerce plugin, straight out of the box.